flameshine/recognizer/README.md

 # recognizer

-<h3>A simple web application that recognizes text from a user-uploaded file.</h3>
+<h3>Web application that recognizes text from a user-uploaded file.</h3>